Parikshit-07/Call-Sentiment-Analysis/README.md

 ##################################################################################<br/>

 #### Future Scope 	:rocket:	:rocket:
-1. We can implement DeepSpeech to improve speect-to-text conversion due to time and computation limitation :floppy_disk: we did not implemented.<br/>
+1. We can implement DeepSpeech to improve speect-to-text conversion due to time and computation limitation :floppy_disk: we did not implement that.<br/>
 2. We can further analyze the converted text to find insights using Spacy and Bert.